CosmaLab/CLUSTER_ANALYSIS_main/README.md

 - In all general cases, this should be left in 1 （True).
 It is always better to use the drift corrected file.

 ##### use_channels:
-- Selection of the channel that is going to be analized.
+- Selection of the channel that is going to be analyzed.
 In case you are doing multicolor imaging, you can manually select an individual channel.
 The default, -1, pulls together and analyzes all the localizations from the .bin file, regardless of the channel of origin.
 When using -1, there will be clusters with localizations belonging to different channels.

 ##### original_pixel_size:
 - The pixel size, in nm, of the original image.
 To how many nm a pixel is equivalent.